Tirzepatide vs Retatrutide 2026: Dual Agonist vs Triple Agonist — Phase 3 Data & Should You Wait? | Luma Health

 Post-approval

-Manufacturing scale-up, distribution, insurance formulary negotiations, and physician adoption.
-Even after FDA approval, a new drug typically takes 6 to 12 months to reach broad patient access.
-Compounded retatrutide would only become legally available if it enters the FDA shortage list — which won't happen until after approval and launch.
+Manufacturing scale-up, distribution, and insurance formulary negotiations would follow, typically adding several more months before broad patient access.
+Compounded retatrutide would only become legally available if it later enters an FDA shortage list — which cannot happen before approval and launch.

 Should You Wait for Retatrutide or Start Tirzepatide Now?